OpenDSA/OpenDSA/RST/en/Glossary.rst

       A connected, undirected graph with no simple cycles.
       An equivalent definition is that a free tree is connected and has :math:`|\mathbf{V}| - 1` edges.

+   frequency count
+      A :term:`heuristic` used to maintain a
+      :term:`self-organizing list`.
+      Under this heuristic, a count is maintained for every record.
+      When a record access is made, its count is increased.
+      If this makes its count greater than that of another record in the list, it moves up toward the front of the list accordingly so as to keep the list sorted by frequency.
+      Analogous to the :term:`least frequently used` heuristic for maintaining a :term:`buffer pool`.

    full binary tree theorem
       This theorem states that